empathyco/x/packages/x-adapter/README.md

 - `endpoint`: The URL from which to fetch.
 Can be either a string or a mapper function that receives the request and returns a string.
-- `httpClient`: A function that will receive the endpoint and request options such as the parameters and will perform the request, returning a promise with the response.
+- `httpClient`: A function that will receive the endpoint and request options such as the parameters and will perform the request, returning a promise with the unprocessed response data.
 - `defaultRequestOptions`: Some options to configure how the request will behave by default, like if it is cancelable, a unique id to identify it, if it should use the body to send the params...
 - `requestMapper`: A function to apply to the request parameters and transform them.